-- The Commission shall, by means of an implementing act, set a number that is considered to correspond to the adequate capacity of each Member State for examining applications in the carrying out the border procedures. - 2.
-The number referred to in paragraph 1 shall be calculated by multiplying the number set out in Article 41ba by the number of irregular crossings of the external border and arrivals following search and rescue operations in the Member State concerned during the previous three years and dividing the result thereby obtained by the number of irregular crossings of the external border and arrivals following search and rescue operations in the EU during the same period. - 3.
-The implementing act referred to in paragraph 1 shall be adopted by the Commission for the first time within two 2 months following the entry into force of this Regulation and then by the same month every three years thereafter. - 4.
-Nothing in this Article shall be interpreted as requiring a Member State to take action that would undermine the exercise of the responsibilities incumbent upon Member States with regard to the maintenance of law and order and the safeguarding of internal security.
+- 3. The number referred to in the first subparagraph of paragraph 1 shall be calculated by multiplying the number set out in Article 41ba by the sum of irregular crossings of the external border, arrivals following search and rescue operations and refusals of entry at the external border in the Member State concerned during the previous three years and dividing the result thereby obtained by the sum of irregular crossings of the external border, arrivals following search and rescue operations and refusals of entry at the external border in the Union as a whole during the same period according to the latest available Frontex and Eurostat data. - 4.
+The implementing act referred to in paragraph 1 shall be adopted by the Commission for the first time within two months following the entry into force of this Regulation and then on 15 October every three years thereafter.
+Following the adoption by the Commission of the implementing act, each Member State shall ensure that they have the adequate capacity set out in that act in place.